 - be consistent with the plan’s documents (which should provide for procedures for allocating fiduciary responsibilities among named fiduciaries).

 In the case of the Funds, the Board of Directors of the Funds (“Fund Directors”) has delegated proxy voting responsibility to the Corporation.
-In each case where a Fund has a subadvisor, the Corporation has delegated proxy voting responsibility to that subadvisor.
+In each case where a Fund has a subadvisor, the Corporation has delegated proxy voting responsibility to that subadvisor to the extent applicable.

 B. Arrangement with Proxy Voting Service

 When making proxy voting decisions, and except to the extent superseded by Client proxy voting policies, the Corporation generally adheres to its customized proxy voting policies (“Proxy Policies”), which set forth the Corporation’s positions on recurring issues.
-The Proxy Policies are reviewed periodically and updated or revised as necessary.
+The Proxy Policies are periodically reviewed by Compliance and the Investment Team, which may seek input from ISS as needed, and are updated or revised as necessary.
 The Proxy Policies are not exhaustive and do not include all potential voting issues.
-Proposals not covered by the Proxy Policies and contested situations are evaluated on a case-by-case basis, taking into consideration all of the relevant facts and circumstances at the time of the vote.
+Proposals not specifically covered by the Proxy Policies, contested situations, and other more sensitive matters as determined from time to time by Compliance and/or the Investment Team are evaluated by the Investment Team on a case-by-case basis, taking into consideration the relevant facts and circumstances at the time of the vote.
 The Corporation’s voting decisions are then communicated to ISS.
+All votes referred to a Client for instruction and votes against Proxy Policy require that the Corporation document its rationale for the vote cast.
 The Proxy Policies are part of these Proxy Voting Policies and Procedures.

-Although the portfolio manager may consider ISS’s recommendations on proxy issues, the Corporation bears ultimate responsibility for proxy voting decisions.
+Although the Corporation may consider ISS’s recommendations on proxy proposals, the Corporation bears ultimate responsibility for proxy voting decisions.
 For ERISA plans for which the Corporation votes proxies, the Corporation is not relieved of its fiduciary responsibility by following directions of ISS or the ERISA plans’ named fiduciaries or by delegating proxy voting responsibility to another person.

 C. Adherence to Client Proxy Voting Policies